sylle321/DIS_Project/README.md

 ## Start PostgreSQL

-Before creating the database, make sure the PostgreSQL server is running.
+Before creating the database, the PostgreSQL server must be running.

 ### Windows